Tzuyu

+Tzuyu released her debut extended play (EP), Aboutzu, on September 6, 2024.
+Its lead single, "Run Away", became her first number-one single on the Billboard Taiwan Songs chart.

 Life and career

 Early life and pre-debut activities

-Tzuyu was born in the East District of Tainan, Taiwan on 14 June 1999 to self-made entrepreneurs.
+Tzuyu was born on June 14, 1999, in the East District of Tainan, Taiwan.
 She started dancing from a young age and trained at a dance academy.

-In 2012, Tzuyu was discovered by talent scouts at the MUSE Performing Arts Workshop in Tainan, and moved to South Korea in November of that year to begin training.
-In 2016, she passed an exam at Tainan Municipal Fusing Junior High School to certify her middle school education.
-She attended high school at Hanlim Multi Art School in South Korea, and graduated in February 2019 along with bandmate Chaeyoung.
+In 2012, Tzuyu was discovered by talent scouts at the Muse Performing Arts Workshop in Tainan, and moved to South Korea in November of that year to begin training.
 In 2015, Tzuyu participated in the South Korean reality television show Sixteen, created by JYP Entertainment and co-produced by Mnet.
 As one of nine successful participants, she went on to join the newly formed girl group Twice.

-Unlike the other winners of Sixteen, however, Tzuyu was selected based on audience voting.
+2015–present: Twice and solo debut

+In October 2015, Tzuyu officially debuted as a member of Twice with the release of their first extended play, The Story Begins.
+Its lead single "Like Ooh-Ahh" was the first K-pop debut song to reach 100 million views on YouTube.
+Since then, she has worked as a presenter on multiple South Korean music television shows.
+As a soloist, Tzuyu released covers of "Me!" by Taylor Swift and "Christmas Without You" by Ava Max as part of the Melody Project series.

+On August 2, 2024, JYP Entertainment announced that Tzuyu would be making her solo debut with the release of her debut extended play, Aboutzu, on September 6.
+The EP has six tracks, including lead single "Run Away" and collaborations with Peniel of BtoB and rapper pH-1.
+On September 26, 2025, Tzuyu released the collaboration single "Blink" with Corbyn Besson, along with an accompanying music video.

+Other ventures

 Endorsements

-Aside from endorsements with Twice, Tzuyu has featured alone in various advertisements, including those for LG U+ and Crocs Korea.
+Tzuyu has featured alone in various advertisements, including those for LG U+ and Crocs Korea.
 She covered the October 2021 issue of L'Officiel Malaysia as a model for the Coach Fall/Winter 2021 collection.
-In January 2022, Tzuyu was chosen as the new muse of South Korean clothing brand ZOOC.
-In October 2022, she was announced as the muse of one of Japan's most popular cosmetic brand, Visée.
+In January 2022, Tzuyu was chosen as the new muse of South Korean clothing brand Zooc.
+In October 2022, she was announced as the muse of Visée, one of Japan's most popular cosmetics brands.
+In October 2023, she was appointed as the global ambassador for the Pond's Skin Institute's Brand Evolution Campaign.
+In September 2025, Tzuyu and Jihyo were announced as brand ambassadors for Ponds Philippines.